openharmony/docs/en/application-dev/reference/apis/js-apis-image.md

 ## Supplementary Information
 ### SVG Tags

-The SVG tags are supported since API verison 10.
+The SVG tags are supported since API version 10.
 The used version is (SVG) 1.1.
 Currently, the following tags are supported:
 - a
 - circla
 - clipPath